Jay Leno Burns: Jay Leno In Burns Ward After Garage Fire

 Who is Joaquim Valente?
 Gisele Bundchen’s New Boyfriend

 The number can change accordingly as Jay Leno is known for constantly selling and buying in order to prevent his collection from getting old, rusty, or gathering dust.
-With such a vast collection of high-end car collections, his collections are estimated to have a net worth of $52 million.
-The value of the collection could possibly shoot up in the future as time is a determining factor of their worth.
+With such vast most valuable car collections, his collections are estimated to have a net worth of $52 million.
+The collection’s value could possibly shoot up in the future as time is a determining factor of their worth.

 About Jay Leno